Table of contents

 Camouflage clothing is strictly banned in Zimbabwe with imposing fines and potential imprisonment for people wearing such attire.
 Please be aware

 Hopefully this lends to some useful information for yourself to have on hand or when planning a Zimbabwe trip.
-For any further assistance more information can be obtained on the Zimbabwe Embassy site HERE.
+For any further assistance more information can be obtained on the Zimbabwe Embassy Site and information page

 I hope this Zimbabwe travel advice is of use to you.